As used in this chapter:

 (F) “Broadcasting station” means a properly licensed noncommercial educational television or radio station, appropriately staffed and equipped to produce programs or lessons and to broadcast programs.

-(G) “Radio reading service” means a nonprofit organization that disseminates news and other information to blind and physically handicapped persons.
+(G) "Radio reading service" means a nonprofit organization that disseminates news and other information to persons who are blind and persons with other print disabilities.

 (H) “Affiliate” means an educational telecommunication entity, including a television or radio broadcasting station or radio reading service.

-(A) There is hereby created the eTech Ohio commission as an independent agency to advance education and accelerate the learning of the citizens of this state through technology.
-The commission shall provide leadership and support in extending the knowledge of the citizens of this state by promoting access to and use of all forms of educational technology, including educational television and radio, radio reading services, broadband networks, videotapes, compact discs, digital video on demand (DVD), and the internet.
-The commission also shall administer programs to provide financial and other assistance to school districts and other educational institutions for the acquisition and utilization of educational technology.
+(A) There is hereby created the broadcast educational media commission as an independent agency to advance education and accelerate the learning of the citizens of this state through public educational broadcasting services.
+The commission shall provide leadership and support in extending the knowledge of the citizens of this state by promoting access to and use of educational broadcasting services, including educational television and radio and radio reading services.
+The commission also shall administer programs to provide financial and other assistance to educational television and radio and radio reading services.

 The commission is a body corporate and politic, an agency of the state performing essential governmental functions of the state.